paperclip-ui/legacy-paperclip/packages/paperclip-compiler-react/README.md

 Installation: `npm install paperclip-compiler-react --save-dev`

 This is a compiler that translates paperclip templates into React code.
-Here's an example template:
+Here's an example PC file:

 ```html
 <style>